Blendify/blender-manual/blender_docs/manual/advanced/scripting/addon_tutorial.rst

 Once the file is on disk, you can install it as you would for an add-on downloaded online.

-Open the user :menuselection:`File --> User Preferences`, select the *Add-on* tab, press *Install Add-on...* and select the file.
+Open the :menuselection:`Preferences --> Add-ons --> Install Add-on...`` and select the file.

 Now the add-on will be listed and you can enable it by pressing the checkbox, if you want it to be enabled on restart, press *Save as Default*.